szeitlin/szeitlin-blog/content/content/posts/engineering/python_oop.md

 > composed_cookie.description.sweetness
 'high'
 ```
+---
+This is a big topic, so I'm just going to stop there for now.
+This is enough to get you started, at least.
+Future posts may include discussion on abstract base classes, metaclasses, mixins, etc. if that seems useful.

+Special thanks to Danek Duvall, Tom Marthal, and Jeremy Abramson for suggested clarifications on this post.

+---
 Here are a couple of other references that might help you as you start to use classes in python:

 ![one](https://www.thedigitalcatonline.com/blog/2014/08/20/python-3-oop-part-3-delegation-composition-and-inheritance/)
 ![two](https://codefellows.github.io/sea-python-401d4/lectures/inheritance_v_composition.html)